Subreption

-Subreption (subreptio, "the act of stealing", from surripere, "to take away secretly"; Erschleichung) is a legal concept in Roman law, in the canon law of the Catholic Church, and in the Scots law, as well as a philosophical concept.
+Subreption (subreptio, "the act of stealing", from surripere, "to take away secretly"; Erschleichung) is a legal concept in Roman law, in the canon law of the Catholic Church, and in Scots law, as well as a philosophical concept.

 Roman law

 The term "subreption" originates from Roman law; it was "a late Roman juridical term describing the introduction of false evidence into a legal proceeding".

 Philosophy

 In German philosophy, the concept of subreption was used by Christian Wolff and Immanuel Kant.

 Christian Wolff and other German philosophers

 During the early modern period in Europe, the meaning of "subreption" changed. "[W]riters began to speak of the error of subreption in a more general sense, as opposed to the [Ancient Roman] legal concept of a crime of subreption.
 Among the German rationalist philosophers who continued to circulate, refine, and redefine the term in the eighteenth century, Christian Wolff stands out as particularly significant for Kant's interest in subreption.
 Wolff defines the vitium subreptionis as a confusion of 'knowing' (erkennen) with 'experiencing' (erfahren), which we commit whenever we think ourselves to be experiencing something that is merely a product of the intellect.
 This was the main meaning attached to the term as it was adopted into general scholarly usage in Germany by the middle of the eighteenth century."